Openhab-Nodes/website/content/en/userguide/administer.md

 ## Updates

-Each component of openHAB X is individually versioned.
+Each component of OHX is individually versioned.
 You find current and latest versions displayed on the root maintenance screen.

 If you are using the standalone installation, the UI will offer an update button if there is one or more newer service versions or a new operating system available.
 Add-ons may block the update if relying on older versions.
 Downgrades are not intended nor supported, but should never be necessary anyway.